hu-macsy/lama_old/scai/dmemo/doc/Distribution.rst

 the derived classes, especially operations to get the local indexes on a processor and to determine the owners for a set of global indexes.

-Distributons are always created on the heap and managed by shared pointers.
+Distributions are always created on the heap and managed by shared pointers.
 Therefore different distributed data structures can share the mapping and the lifetime of the distribution ends with the lifetime of the last object that uses it.